Carlos-93/laravel-education-center/README.md

 ## Additional Commands

-To install additional packages for modal support and table components, run:
+1. To install additional packages for modal support run:
     ```bash
     composer require wire-elements/modal
     ```

 ## Modifying Components

 To modify the components.layout file, you can find it in the vendor/livewire/config directory.